guettli/programming-guidelines/README.md

 Sooner or later you need the list of items: Show all items which the current user may see.

-Now you write SQL (or use your ORM) to create a queryset which returns all items which satisfy the needed conditions.
+Now you write SQL (or use your ORM) to create a queryset that returns all items which satisfy the needed conditions.

 Now you have two implementations.
 The first `if user.is_admin then return True` and one which uses set operations (SQL).
-This is redudant and looking for trouble.
+This is redundant and looking for trouble.
 Sooner or later your permission checks get more complex and then one implementation will get out of sync.

 That's why I think: do permission checking via SQL

 ### Real men use ORM

 [ORM (Object-relational mapping)](https://en.wikipedia.org/wiki/Object-relational_mapping) makes daily work much easier.
-Above heading is a stupid joke.
-Clever people use tools to make work simpler, more fun and more convenient.
+The above heading is a stupid joke.
+Clever people use tools to make work simpler, more fun, and more convenient.
 ORMs are great.

-Some (usualy elderly) developers fear that a ORM is slower than hand-crafted and optimized SQL.
+Some (usually elderly) developers fear that an ORM is slower than hand-crafted and optimized SQL.
 Maybe there are corner cases where this prejudice is true.
 But that's not a reason to avoid ORMs.
 Just use them, and if you hit a corner case, then use raw SQL.

 See [premature optimization is the root of all evil](#premature-optimization-is-the-root-of-all-evil)

-Make your live easy, use ORM.
+Make your life easy, use ORM.

 ### SQL is an API

-If you have an database driven application and a third party tool wants to send data to the application, then sometimes the easiest solution is to give the third party access to the database.
+If you have a database-driven application and a third party tool wants to send data to the application, then sometimes the easiest solution is to give the third party access to the database.

-You can create a special database user which has only access to one table.
+You can create a special database user that has only access to one table.
 That's easy.

 Nitpickers will disagree: If the database schema changes, then the communication between both systems will break.
-Of course that's true.
+Of course, that's true.
-But in most cases this will be the same if you use a "real" API.
+But in most cases, this will be the same if you use a "real" API.
 If there is a change to the data structure, then the API needs to be changed, too.

 I don't say that SQL is always the best solution.
-Of course http based APIs are better in general.
+Of course, HTTP based APIs are better in general.
 But in some use cases doing more is not needed.